6 – The astronomical origin of tides

 Tidal ranges generally increase with increasing distance along cotidal lines away from the amphidromic points.
 Where cotidal lines terminate at both ends in amphidromic points, maximum tidal range will be near the midpoints of the lines.

-The times in Figure 6.33 indicate that the tide wave rotates counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
+The times in Figure 6.33 indicate that the tide wave rotates counterclockwise in the northern Hemisphere and clockwise in the southern Hemisphere.
 The wave must complete one rotation during the tidal period (usually 12 lunar hours), so this limits the size of the cells.
 Low tide occurs 6 hours after high tide in an amphidromic cell.
 If high tide is occurring along the cotidal line labeled “10”, for example, then low tide is occurring along the cotidal line labeled “4”.

 Effect of the continents